neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 Please note, that to take the full advantage of the speedups provided by the DeepSparse Engine, it is essential to run inference using a model with the KV cache support.
 If you are using one of the pre-sparsified models from SparseZoo ([list of available SparseZoo Text Generation Models]( https://sparsezoo.neuralmagic.com/?useCase=text_generation)), you will automatically benefit from the KV cache support speedups.
-However, if you are sparsifying your custom model, you may want to add the KV cache support to your model.
-This will be extremely beneficial when it comes to the inference speed.
+However, if you are sparsifying your custom neural network, you may want to add the KV cache support to your model.
+This will be extremely beneficial when it comes to inference speed.

 For more details, please refer to the [SparseML documentation on KV cache injection](https://github.com/neuralmagic/sparseml/src/sparseml/exporters/README.md)